-You can specify whether, in addition to video data, metadata (for example alarms, VCA data and serial data) should also be recorded.
+You can specify whether, in addition to video data, audio data and metadata (for example alarms, VCA data and serial data) should also be recorded.
 Including metadata could make subsequent searches of recordings easier but it requires additional memory capacity.